 - By injection: Contrast can be injected through a vein in your arm during the scan, to help visualize certain blood vessels.
 You may experience a feeling of warmth during the injection or a metallic taste in your mouth.

-Because CT scans use x-rays, women should always inform their doctor, or the radiographer prior to the scan, if they think they maybe pregnant.
+Because CT scans use x-rays, women should always inform their doctor, or the radiographer prior to the scan, if they think they maybe pregnant, or if they are trying to become pregnant.

 During the procedure